Meet Ben Foskett!

 There are so many influences in the world and access to them is now nearly unlimited.
-Personally I rarely take specific influences from any music but let all that I hear gradually infiltrate and become part of my language, or not, in a very natural way.
+Personally, I rarely take specific influences from any music but let all that I hear gradually infiltrate and become part of my language, or not, in a very natural way.
 The subconscious is the best filter.
 As a composer working mainly in the western classical tradition non-western music is less prevalent in my work.
-However perhaps there are things in my music that I don’t even realise come from certain aspects of non-western traditions.
+However, perhaps there are things in my music that I don’t even realize come from certain aspects of non-western traditions.

 How can you show compassion through music composition?
 Can you give us an example in this story perhaps—where you might have used a moment to make us feel that way?